SlpPan4/MessageCounterLVRTBot/README.md

 - `/start` – creates a database where each chat’s data will be stored
 - `/stats_day` – shows messages sent by each user today
-- `/stats_week` – shows messages sent by each user over the last 7 days
+- `/stats_week` – shows messages sent by each user over this week
-- `/stats_month` – shows messages sent by each user over the last 30 days
+- `/stats_month` – shows messages sent by each user over this month
+- `/stats_prev_week` – shows messages sent by each user in previous week
+- `/stats_prev_month` – shows messages sent by each user in previous month
 - `/info` – shows the creator’s GitHub and info about the bot